ARL-UTEP-OC/ecel/README.md

 ## Windows Excecution
 Caveat: Before running the above command, all code referencing 'AppIndicator3' and the status icon must be commented out.
 A windows version of 'AppIndicator3' is being researched.
-Run 'python ecel_gui.py' to execute ECEL on windows.
+Run 'ecel_gui.bat' to execute ECEL on windows.
 This will invoke the main GUI.

 ## Plugins